wdpypere/docs-test-comps/docs/components/FreeIPA::Client.md

     - log

-        An `CAF::Reporter` instance that can be used for logging (it is converted in a logger appropriate for `Net::FreeIPA`).
+        An [Reporter](../CAF/Reporter.md) instance that can be used for logging (it is converted in a logger appropriate for `Net::FreeIPA`).

     All other arguments and options are passed to [Net::FreeIPA](https://metacpan.org/pod/Net::FreeIPA)